 Sam Dogen, who retired at age 34 and blogs about early retirement at Financial Samurai, also gets health insurance through an ACA plan.
 “My family went through a broker and decided to go with a Platinum plan for the family of three.
 The cost of the plan is $1,760 a month, as we do not qualify for subsidies.
 We feel paying $21,120 a year in healthcare premiums is outrageous given we are a healthy family who never goes to the doctor, so far.
 However, we realize that it’s our duty as healthy Americans to help subsidize the less healthy and less wealthy, so we are fine with it.”

 Many Affordable Care Act health insurance plans, including mine, are high-deductible health plans (HDHPs) that are paired with a health savings account (HSA).
-A HDHP/HSA plan lets you make pre-tax contributions into your health savings account, which, if you wish, you can then invest in the stock market to maximize growth potential.
-You can withdraw HSA contributions to pay for qualified medical expenses, and anything left in the account when you turn 65 becomes part of your retirement fund.
+A HDHP/HSA plan lets you make pre-tax contributions into your health savings account.
+(Some HSAs offer different types of investment accounts, so you can invest your money based on your objectives and risk tolerance.)
+You can withdraw HSA contributions to pay for qualified medical expenses, and anything left in the account can be used for medical expenses during retirement.

 Getting expat health insurance and going abroad

 Kristy Shen and Bryce Leung are the authors of Quit Like a Millionaire: No Gimmicks, Luck, or Trust Fund Required.
-These two early retirees quit their jobs at 31 and now travel the world; they blog about FIRE and travel at Millennial Revolution.
+These two early retirees quit their jobs at 31 and now travel the world; they blog about their FIRE movement tips and travel at Millennial Revolution.